 The event was supported by JKP books who provided an exclusive discount flyer for the delegate packs, and the Professionals Online Safety Helpline, who supplied their social media advice leaflets on their stand for delegates to take.
 We were delighted that What’s The Debate (@WhatsTheDebate), Chily Pep (@chilypep), and Guardian Saints (@_guardiansaints) exhibited in the Atrium and further information about these organisations can be found by clicking their hyperlinks.

 In my role as host, I had the task of ensuring the day went to plan and kept to time!
 I opened the event with a short introduction before handing over to Harvey Gallagher, CEO of The Nationwide Association of Fostering Providers (NAFP).
-Harvey set the scene for the day by talking about digital parenting, the changing fostering task and new NAFP Online Safety and digital parenting.
+Harvey set the scene for the day by talking about digital parenting, the changing fostering task and new NAFP Online Safety and digital parenting guidelines.
 He also promoted joined up thinking with the online and offline world at all stages of the fostering process from initial enquiry to after placement.

 We then welcomed our speakers for the morning, Cath Knibbs, (Cyberspecialist and clinical researcher and adult/child psychotherapist) who presented on cybertrauma and fostering, and Claudia Megele (Head of Service for quality assurance and principal social worker) who presented on understanding the digital identity of children in care.
 Cath, Claudia and Harvey then joined together to take questions from the floor before lunch.